501 Classifying Students In-State and Out-of-State for Paying University Fees and Tuition and for Admission Purposes

 IV.
 Appeal Procedure

-B. The Assistant Vice President for Student Affairs or designee will, upon request of the student and receipt of any additional information required for full consideration, convene the Student Appeals Committee.
+B. The Assistant Vice President for Student Affairs or designee will, upon request of the individual and receipt of any additional information required for full consideration, convene the Student Appeals Committee.
 A representative of the office of original classification in each individual case shall serve as a consultant to the Student Appeals Committee and, upon request, shall provide the basis for the original decision and any other relevant information.

 E. The decision of the Vice President for Student Affairs will be final in matters of appeal with regard to residency status for purposes of fee payment.